-Although they may be visible or painful and even become confused with breast cancer, they are a benign problem that can be treated with ease.
+Although they may be visible or painful and even become confused with breast cancer, they’re a benign problem that can be treated with ease.

-- It’s important to visit your doctor early, however, before they increase in size to the point that they are extremely uncomfortable or visible.
+However, it’s important to visit your doctor early before they increase in size to the point that they’re extremely uncomfortable or visible.

-3. Breast abscessesIn some cases, feelings of heaviness or pain in the breasts can be due to an infectious condition known as an abscess.
+3. Breast abscessesIn some cases, feelings of heaviness or pain in the breasts may be due to an infectious condition known as an abscess.

 The primary cause is bacteria that enter the breast through the nipple or through the dry cracks that can form during breastfeeding.

-- It’s important to seek medical attention because antibiotics are usually required to control the infection.
+It’s important to consider seeking medical attention because antibiotics are usually required to control the infection.